isomerpages/govtech-corp/_persona-entry-pages/For Vendors.md

 <img style="width: 100%" height="auto" width="100%" alt="Image collage depicting the 27 industry partners of GovTech, which include various industries." src="/images/Homepage/For_vendors__banner__1690x800.jpg">
 </div>
 <p>As an industry partner and vendor, you’re invited to discover the type
-of work we do, partnership opportunities and how you can secure them.</p>
+of work we do, partnership opportunities, and how you can secure them.</p>
 <h3>What is GovTech and who are our partners?</h3>
 <p>GovTech is the lead agency driving Singapore's Smart Nation vision.
 We
 aim to empower our nation with possibilities through infocomm technology